brockk/escalation/README.md

 Finally, I want to add general sunctions to perform simulations and calculate all possible future dose paths.
-Given the standard interface implemented in `dose`, each of these approaches will be opened up to every specifiable dose selector.
+Given the standard interface implemented in `escalation`, each of these approaches will be opened up to every specifiable dose selector.
 That is the beauty of object-oriented programming.

 ## Getting help